 Joshua Kaufman, a lawyer for AFP, blamed the infringement on an innocent mistake and said the Twitter user who posted Morel’s photos without attribution bore responsibility for the error.
 The AFP editor, Kaufman said, believed the pictures were posted for public distribution.

 This attempt to shake the blame points back to Wright’s piece, Excuses, Excuses.
 Brands are responsible for sourcing content legally.
 Claiming that copyright infringement was a mistake will not hold up under the law.

 Don’t let managing image copyright information become a casualty of the visual content apocalypse.
 It’s too important to get lost in the shuffle.
-Protect your brand’s reputation by sourcing imagery responsibly, maintaining a visual asset management system that allows you to easily access usage rights agreements, and share imagery according to those agreements.
+Protect your brand’s reputation by sourcing imagery responsibly, maintaining a digital asset management system like Libris that allows you to easily access usage rights agreements, and share imagery according to those agreements.